- About us

 Dr Greg Munro became Secretary-General of CLGF on 1 August 2016.
 His role is to lead the organisation in meeting the challenges of localising the 2030 Agenda for Sustainable Development, delivering a comprehensive programme for CLGF’s members in promoting local democracy and decentralisation and tackling key issues for local government internationally, working with the Commonwealth Secretariat and other partners.
 Dr Munro has wide international and local government experience: he was previously Associate Director at the International HIV AIDS Alliance and has extensive knowledge of working internationally on developmental issues, including interaction with governments and donors at senior level.
 He had previously worked with UNAIDS, the World Bank, and as local government official at executive level in in Cape Town and Durban.

-Before CLGF, Lucy Slack worked for the Local Government International Bureau (the international section of the Local Government Association for England and Wales) where she was responsible for the day-to-day management of a UK, government-funded programme of support to local authorities in Central and Eastern Europe.
+Before CLGF, Lucy worked for the Local Government International Bureau (the international section of the Local Government Association for England and Wales) where she was responsible for the day-to-day management of a UK, government-funded programme of support to local authorities in Central and Eastern Europe.
 She also worked for a number of years in the planning and economic development department of a local authority, before which she was living and working overseas.
 She has a BA in German and Politics from the University of Bradford.

-Susan Handley is responsible for CLGF’s communications, including corporate branding, the website, social media and publications.
-Susan specialises in communications and media linked to local government and international policy development.
-Her many years of experience in the public sector include working for UK local authorities (London borough of Southwark and Central Bedfordshire), the Local Government Association for England and Wales and the Foreign and Commonwealth Office.
+Susan is responsible for CLGF’s communications: corporate branding, website, social media and publications.
+She specialises in communications and media linked to local government and international policy development.
+Her years of experience in the public sector include working for UK local authorities (London borough of Southwark and Central Bedfordshire); the Local Government Association for England and Wales; and the Foreign and Commonwealth Office.

 Sam joined CLGF in 2001.
 He is responsible for managing the organisation's finances and budgeting.